Universal Image Immunization against Diffusion-based Image Editing via Semantic Injection: Limitations and Discussions

 \section{Limitations and Discussions}

 {Despite the strong qualitative and quantitative results, our method encounters limitations in certain cases.
 One such limitation lies in its universality: unlike existing immunization methods that produce image-specific perturbations, our UAP is a single, input-agnostic perturbation shared across all images.
 Consequently, when the structure or shape of an input image closely resembles that of the target images used to train the UAP (see in Figure~\ref{fig:tar_uap_vis} and~\ref{fig:fail_a}), semantic injection may fail, resulting in unsuccessful prevention of malicious editing.
-This limitation can be easily mitigated by using different target prompts, or, even under the same target prompt, by employing multiple target images (see in Figure~\ref{fig:tigers}).}
+However, this limitation can be readily mitigated by switching the target semantics by using a different target prompt (\eg,\textit{Ours-R} for `\textit{Bear}' and \textit{Ours-T} for `\textit{Ronaldo}'), or, even under the same target prompt, by employing multiple target images during UAP construction (in Figure~\ref{fig:tigers}).}

 Another limitation arises in inpainting scenarios.
-As shown in Figure~\ref{fig:fail_b}, when the inpainting mask is excessively large (\ie remaining region is too small), the method struggles to fully prevent undesired edits, since a large portion of the UAP may be removed or it becomes difficult to appropriately fill our target semantics.
-This limitation is partly due to the fact that our approach is originally designed for image editing rather than inpainting, whereas inpainting-specific methods like AP~\citep{advpaint} and DG~\citep{diffguard} explicitly incorporate human-provided masks or masks explicitly generated by GroundedSAM during the training of their perturbations, resulting in stronger performance for such tasks.
-However, this phenomenon is not unique to our method, as similar failures are observed in other approaches like EA, DA~\citep{raising}, and SA~\citep{semantic}, which also do not leverage masks during training.
+As shown in Figure~\ref{fig:fail_b}, our method can be less robust to diverse inpainting masks (\ie, varying mask sizes and shapes), leading to occasional failures to fully prevent undesired edits when a substantial portion of the perturbation is removed or the conditioning signal is weakened.
+This limitation is partly due to the fact that our approach is originally designed for image editing rather than inpainting, whereas inpainting-specific methods like AP~\cite{advpaint}, DG~\cite{diffguard}, and DiffVax~\cite{diffvax} explicitly incorporate human-provided masks or masks explicitly generated by GroundedSAM~\cite{groundedsam} during the training of their perturbations~\cite{diffguard, advpaint} and immunizer~\cite{diffvax}, resulting in stronger performance for such tasks.
+However, this phenomenon is not unique to our method, as similar failures are observed in other approaches like EA, DA~\cite{raising}, SA~\cite{semantic}, and FP~\cite{nearly}, which also do not leverage masks during training.